Who is Kramer & Frank, P.C.?

 Phone number: (314) 991-1177

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Kramer & Frank for millions of clients nationwide.
+The most effective way to deal with Kramer & Frank is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Kramer & Frank on behalf of their clients.

 Will Kramer & Frank sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
-It’s also quite possible that you may never hear from or have to deal with this law firm again.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
+It’s also possible that you never hear from or have to deal with this law firm again.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 Lexington Law Firm knows that you have rights, and Kramer & Frank does too.